Understand | diagnose | change

 Normal Variants in Musculoskeletal Development

-Clubfoot or Pes Cavus are not regarded as normal variants.
+Clubfoot or Pes Cavus are not regarded as variants.

-It is important to understand normal gait and motor milestones and know about normal lower limb development in order to appreciate when observations may be considered abnormal, what conditions to consider and when to refer for a specialist opinion.
+It is important to understand normal gait and motor milestones and know about lower limb development in order to appreciate when observations warrant concern, what conditions to consider and when to refer for a specialist opinion.
 Often, explanation and reassurance for parents may suffice, but practitioners should be confident in knowing when this is appropriate, and when referral for further specialist assessment may be necessary.

 It is noteworthy that pGALS, V-pGALS and pGALSplus tools are assessment aids to prompt further investigations or referrals.
 Other tools are there to support collection of consistent and important information to aid clinical decision making, such as pREMS or the GALLOP Proforma (Gait and Lower Limb Observation of Paediatrics)